Home

 Finding appropriate internal communication software for your team depends mainly on the type of business, company size, and the collaboration features your team will need.

 Through this article, we aim to give readers a clear picture of what to expect from which tool.
-We plan to do this sharing a brief analysis of each feature of both Skype for Business and Slack.
+We plan to do this by sharing a brief analysis of each feature of both Skype for Business and Slack.

 Let’s get started!